-In some instances, an appraiser may not have the right understanding of the market value of the local area and can really throw off true market value that they come to.
+In some instances, an appraiser may not have the right understanding of the market value of the local area and can throw off the true market value that they come to.
 There are even times when an appraiser can rush through compiling data or uses short cuts that make the neighborhood comparison inaccurate.

 How long does a home appraisal take?

 In most cases, appraisals are delivered to your lender in two to seven days.
 There are three main steps to an appraisal that includes a physical visit and examination of the home by the appraiser, an understanding of recent sales of comparable homes in your neighborhood and an appraisal report that justifies the home’s value utilizing adjustments to the comparable sales in the area.